tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 Reine's patience snaps like a dry twig.
 "Cut the bullshit, Kira," she hisses, her voice a venomous whisper.
 "I was a cop.
 I can make you talk, hurt you without leaving a mark."

-Kira's facade cracks, her eyes darting towards me, filled with a mix of fear and pleading.
+Kira's facade cracks, her eyes darting towards me.
 There's a raw desperation there, one that I've seen before — the look of someone trapped with no clear way out. there's undeniable fear in her gaze.
 Fear of the truth, or fear for her life?

 "Kira," I say, my voice a mix of anger and concern.
 "We know Xuan's involved in something dark.
 But you?
 You’re my sister… I need to be able to trust you."